ivalery111/own-db/README.md

 # Description
-This simple database works with pairs(date,event).
+This database works with pairs(date,event).
 Also this database knows select and remove events by user condition.

 # List of operations: